RougeWare/Swift-Rectangle-Tools/README.md

 ## Battle Hardened ##

 This library was created for enterprise-scale applications, and is being used by multiple corporations in production today.

-## SwiftUI ##

-If you're using this with SwiftUI, you can also `import RectangleTools_SwiftUI` to gain SwiftUI-specific rectangle tools!